Static Analysis Driven Enhancements for Comprehension in Machine Learning Notebooks: Related Work

-\textbf{Tool-support for Jupyter Notebooks.} In recent years, many publications\cite{keryStoryNotebookExploratory2018, ruleExplorationExplanationComputational2018, pimentelLargeScaleStudyQuality2019, koenzenCodeDuplicationReuse2020, wangBetterCodeBetter2020, eppersonStrategiesReuseSharing2022a, quarantaBestPractices2022} have experimentally analyzed notebooks to gather insights on coding patterns and highlight that notebook quality is poor and needs attention from the software engineering community.
-However, there has been little research into developing tools to help with the highlighted issues.
-To this end, Wang et al. \cite{wangDocumentationMattersHumanCentered2022a} propose \textit{Themisto}, a tool that encourages data scientists to write documentation for code cells by first applying a deep learning based approach to automatically generate documentation in natural language and then recommending to the user whether to adopt it or use it directly. \emph{Themisto} directly uses AST of the \python code to train its model and does not explore using SA based approaches to extract contextual information from source code.
-To this end, we expect that analysis results from \toolname can aid deep learning based approaches to achieve better results.
-In another study, Pimentel et al. \cite{pimentelLargeScaleStudyQuality2019} studied 1.4 million notebooks for features that affect reproducibility and suggested a set of best practices.
-Following this, Wang et al. \cite{wangAssessingRestoringReproducibility2020} propose \textit{Osiris}, a tool-based approach to restore reproducibility in \jnb{}s by using AST parsing for data-flow analysis to find dependencies of variables between code cells.
-Furthermore, Yang et al.~\cite{yang2022data} design a SA approach to detect data leakage in notebooks.
-Our work automatically annotates code cells and provides tool-support for literal programming.
+In a step towards addressing this gap, \cite{wangDocumentationMattersHumanCentered2022a} introduced \textit{Themisto}.
+This tool prompts data scientists to document their code cells.
+It employs a deep learning method to auto-generate code documentation in natural language and then suggests to users whether to integrate or directly apply this documentation.
+Notably, \emph{Themisto} relies on the Abstract Syntax Tree (AST) of \python code for model training, without incorporating SA methods to extract more contextual information from the code.
+We posit that the analytical capabilities of \toolname might enhance deep learning approaches, potentially yielding better outcomes.

+In another study, \cite{pimentelLargeScaleStudyQuality2019} studied 1.4 million notebooks for features that affect reproducibility and suggested a set of best practices.
+Following this, \cite{wangAssessingRestoringReproducibility2020} propose \textit{Osiris}, a tool-based approach to restore reproducibility in \jnb{}s by using AST parsing for data-flow analysis to find dependencies of variables between code cells.
+Furthermore, \cite{yang2022data} design a SA approach to detect data leakage in notebooks.
+In contrast, our contribution to this domain focuses on the automatic annotation of code cells, offering tool-support for literal programming.